ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 Introduce Service Mesh architecture to add observability, traffic management, and security capabilities to internal communications within the cluster.

-[Linkerd](https://linkerd.io/) service mesh implementation has been selected to be deployed in my Raspeberry PI Kuberentes cluster.

-## Why Linkerd and not Istio

-{{site.data.alerts.warning}} **Update May 2024**
+{{site.data.alerts.important}}

+I have been testing and using [Linkerd](https://linkerd.io/) as Service Mesh solution for my cluster since relase 1.3 (April 2022).

+I wanted to use an opensource solution for the cluster and Istio and Linkerd were assessed since both are CNCF graduated projects.

-Main reasons for selecting Linkerd over Istio were:
+Main reasons for selecting Linkerd over [Istio](https://istio.io/) were:

-- ARM64 architecture support
+- ARM64 architecture support.
+It was important since my cluster was mainly built using Raspberry PIs.
+Istio did not support ARM architectures at that time.
-- Better performance and reduced memory/cpu footprint
+- Better performance and reduced memory/cpu footprint.
+Linkerd Proxy vs Istio's Envoy Proxy

+  Linkerd uses its own implementation of the communications proxy, a sidecar container that need to be deployed with any Pod as to inctercep all inbound/outbound traffic.
+Instead of using a generic purpose proxy ([Envoy proxy](https://www.envoyproxy.io/)) used by others service mesh implementations (Istio, Consul), a specifc proxy tailored only to cover Kubernetes communications has been developed.
+Covering just Kubernetes scenario, allows Linkerd proxy to be a simpler, lighter, faster and more secure proxy.

+  Linkerd ulta-light proxy with a reduced memory/cpu footprint and its better performance makes it more suitable for nodes with reduced computing capabilities like Raspberry Pis.

+  As a reference of performance/footprint comparison this is what Linkerd claimed in 2021: [Istio vs Linkerd benchmarking](https://linkerd.io/2021/11/29/linkerd-vs-istio-benchmarks-2021/).

 Since the initial evaluation was made: